godnondsilva/linkme/README.md

 # LinkMe

-A customizable micro-landing page creator using React and Flask.
+A customizable micro-landing page creator using React, Flask and PostgreSQL.

 # Frontend Documentation (React)